About Rocket Fund

 No. Not a penny.

-How does Rocket Fund cover it's costs?
+How does Rocket Fund cover its costs?

 We claim Gift Aid on donations from eligible Donors who choose to support us.
 This means we can pass 100% of their donation on to you and support schools across the country.
+Remember we're non-profit, any surplus we create will be put back into match funding school projects.

 Why are there credit card transaction fees added to my project total?